 - an investor group in a slate co-financing distribution arrangement with a studio

-- Ratpac-Dune Entertainment in negotiating and structuring its multi-year slate co-financing agreement with Warner Bros.
+- a major New York based private equity group in negotiating and structuring its multi-year slate co-financing agreement with Warner Bros.
 Pictures

-- a major investment bank in the reorganization of The Weinstein Company
+- a major investment bank in the reorganization of a major independent distributor.

 - a major New York-based hedge fund in the acquisition from Citibank of Class A and Class B shares in the Beverly 1 slate financing facility with Sony Pictures

 - a local fund devoted to co-financing studio films in its credit facility with JPMorgan

 - a major US national bank as lender in a financing for a Sony film slate; as lender in connection with the first ever slate financing for a major European distributor; as lender in a financing in connection with The Hunger Games, Snow White, 21 & Over, Movie 43, Acts of Valor

 - acquisition of film libraries and profit participations by a major fund